 Get productivity tips, commentary, and Unbound updates sent to you!

 For those serious about their studies, a college education can become a never-ending source of stress and discouragement.
-The college system is built on degrees which are built on grades and exams.
-A student with a 4.0 GPA is honored as an elite performer.
+The college system building block relies on degrees which in turn rely on grades and exams.
+A student with a 4.0 GPA receives honor as an elite performer.
 Exams, papers, and projects are all judged by a number grade.

 Students begin to stress out if they get a lower score on an exam.
 Then their concern becomes whether or not they’ll get enough points to pass the class and earn the degree.
 This overemphasis on grades not only causes stress, it takes the focus off of learning and puts it on measuring learning.